 - A travel booking engine that allows customers to make all their reservations online.

-- Integrated payment system that automates the payment acceptance process by integrating with your customer relationship management system.
+- An integrated payment system that automates the payment acceptance process by integrating with your customer relationship management system.

 - A multilingual and multicurrency support module will enable you to reach a global audience.